 - Renewal policy: depending on the lender, renewal may be automatic if the loan has not been repaid on the due date.
 Some lenders give debtors several options to choose from when taking out a loan: auto renew a loan, pay it in full or pay down the principle.
 The minimum renewal term is 15 days.
 Please note that you may be required to pay additional fees associated with loan renewal and loan interest rates may be reset as well.

 Disclosure of Fees Including the APR

 The APR is the annual percentage rate for a loan and represents the loan cost as related to the repayment timing and the amount of loan taken out.
-The APR for short term loans ranges from 260.71% to 1,825.00%.
+The APR for short term loans ranges from 12% to 30%.
 Though the APR for short term loans is higher than traditional loan APRs it is still less than interest rates charged for bounced checks or overdraft fees.
-Please see the table below to compare your options for $100 loan extension for 2 weeks.

 Every lender in our network is required to adhere to Federal law and state regulations as they apply to short term cash loans.
 States typically govern whether or not short term loans are allowed, the maximum amount that may be loaned and the amount of finance charges and interest that a lender can charge.
 Some states set limits on the number of loans that may be outstanding at any given point in time as well as the number of extensions that are available to consumers.
 Listed here are the states, the maximum loan amounts, and the regulations as they apply.